ameros/genyaml/README.md

 where the rules of transformation are easily visible and clear...

-And _**voilà**_, there we got it.
-Please check the example starting from [John Fitzgerald Kennedy](https://github.com/ameros/genyaml/tree/main/examples/kennedy/individuals/John-Fitzgerald-Kennedy). 🎄
+And _**voilà**_, there we got it 🎉

+Please check the example starting from [John Fitzgerald Kennedy](https://github.com/ameros/genyaml/tree/main/examples/kennedy/individuals/John-Fitzgerald-Kennedy). 🎄 Happy walk !